 Surplus recycled water is available during the winter and early spring months.
-Tukwet Canyon Golf Course is in the 2600 Pressure Zone and could be served recycled water as soon as the connection with the City of Beaumont is completed.
-The Tukwet Canyon golf course can be served directly from the City of Beaumont connection through BCVWD's system.
-Oak Valley Golf Course is in the 2800 Non-potable Water Zone and recycled water from the City of Beaumont would have to be boosted into the 2800 Zone to serve this golf course.
-Alternatively, untreated SPW could be introduced into the 2800 Zone without boosting.
+Tukwet Canyon Golf Course is in the 2600 Pressure Zone and could be served with recycled water as soon as the City is able to deliver recycled water to BCVWD at the Wastewater Treatment Plant.
+The Tukwet Canyon Golf Course would be served either through a connection to the golf course irrigation system or to the "lake" from BCVWD's non-potable pipeline in Champions Drive.
+Oak Valley Golf Course is in the 2800 Non-potable Pressure Zone and could be served from an existing BCVWD non-potable pipeline in Oakview Drive.
 Both Tukwet Canyon and Oak Valley Golf Courses are overlying parties in the Beaumont Basin Adjudication and have their own wells.
-BCVWD has existing piping and turnouts on the non-potable water system to supply both of the golf courses.